Saint-Pol-sur-Ternoise

+Geography

+Saint-Pol-sur-Ternoise lies in the middle of the Pas-de-Calais department, on the river Ternoise.
+It lies 26 km southwest of Béthune, and 32 km west of Arras, the prefecture of Pas-de-Calais.
+Saint-Pol-sur-Ternoise station is served by regional trains towards Lille, Arras, Béthune and Étaples.

 History

 The county of Saint-Pol-sur-Ternoise, usually referred to as just Saint-Pol, was originally a stronghold of the Counts of Flanders and was established as a county in the late 9th century.
 When the county passed out of the family of the Flemish counts, it remained subject to the Count of Flanders as his vassals until 1180.
 It became subject to France, then Artois (1237–1329), then France again until it ceased to exist as a county and was annexed to France in 1702.

 Saint-Pol was first controlled by the Flemish counts, then by the family known as Campdavaine from early in the 11th century.
 In 1205 the county passed to the seigneurs of Châtillon through marriage, and remained with this dynasty until 1360 when it passed to the Luxembourg dynasty.
 Around 1487 the county passed to the Capetian-Bourbon-Vendôme dynasty through marriage, then to the Longueville-Neuchâtel dynasty from around 1563.
 In 1702 it came under direct rule of France.

 In the Middle Ages, several of the Counts of Saint-Pol were active in the Crusades.